nipoppy/nipoppy/nipoppy_cli/docs/source/user_guide/index.md

 # User guide

-This guide covers the main steps of the Nipoppy protocol.
+This guide covers the main steps in the Nipoppy protocol:

 ```{toctree}
 ---